Elton might not approve, but a cheap radio, playing one of his yesteryear hits, provides music at the Rincon RV Resort Farmer’s Market.

-Having the same feeling as watching a John Wayne on a TNT movie night, I listen to Elton belt out his early ancient hit to whomever is listening.
+Having the same feeling as watching a John Wayne movie on a TNT movie night, I listen to Elton belt out his early ancient hit to whomever is listening.
 Once a song goes out on the air, it has more lives than a cat.
-Elton is still alive but planning a world farewell tour because 70 years old is too old too still be a Rock and Roll star.

-Ghosts stick around for a while, but music residuals can go on forever.
+Ghosts stick around, but music residuals go forever.